pontus/LocalEGA/docs/dataout.rst

 Data Out API can be run with connection to an AAI or without.
 In the case connection to an AAI provider is not possible the ``PASSPORT_PUBLIC_KEY_PATH`` and ``CRYPT4GH_PRIVATE_KEY_PATH`` need to be set.

+.. note:: By default we use Elixir AAI as JWT for authentication
+          ``OPENID_CONFIGURATION_URL`` is set to: https://login.elixir-czech.org/oidc/.well-known/openid-configuration

 If connected to an AAI provider the current implementation is based on `GA4GH Passports <https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md>`_